-I finally realized that if you want to become a mature person you need to kill this part of yourself known as ‘EGO’.
+I have finally realized that if you want to become a mature person, you need to kill the part of yourself known as ‘EGO’.

 Moving to France and leaving my hometown and all things familiar was pretty hard enough, though I came to enjoy the experience!

-I realized that the only reason people get fearful in certain life situations is because they feel it will negatively affect their identity aka hurt their ego.
+I realized that the only reason people become fearful in certain life situations is that they feel it will negatively affect their identity, a.k.a. hurt their ego.

 How did it affect my Parisian Expatriation adventure?

-Seven years after I moved to Paris, here are the eight main ways my Ego almost killed my Parisian Expatriate's Adventure.
+Seven years after I moved to Paris, here are the eight main ways my Ego almost ruined it all.

 1. My ego wouldn’t recognize how much I needed to learn.

-Admitting you need ‘to learn’ is not a weakness because many people out there think they have an answer to every question.
-Their ego has convinced them they knew everything there’s to know.
+Admitting you need ‘to learn’ is not a weakness.
+Many people think they have an answer to every question.
+Their ego has convinced them that they know everything there is to know.

 And in most cases, this is a huge lie.